10:00 | Coffee/Tea Welcome with Mari Hannah

 13:30 | Putting Your Library on the Map

 How do you engage with new audiences?
-Author Stella Duffy, winner of the Publisher’s Publicity Circle National Librarian of the Year Award Mel Graaf, and Time To Read Co-ordinator Ian Anstice discuss how to position your library.
+Author and co-director of Fun Palaces’ Stella Duffy, winner of the Publisher’s Publicity Circle National Librarian of the Year Award Mel Graaf, and former Time To Read Co-ordinator and Editor of Public Libraries News, Ian Anstice discuss how to position your library.

 14:15 | How To Engage with Publishers and Build Relationships with Authors

 Author Vaseem Khan, Head of Publisher Partnerships (Reading Agency) Fraser Hutchinson and Publishers Publicity Circle discuss how to network and put your library on the radar of publishers and authors.
 Discussion chaired by author Sarah Hilary.